Floorp-Projects/Floorp/docs/code-quality/lint/linters/fluent-lint.rst

 Fluent Lint
 ===========

-Fluent lint is a linter for Fluent files.
-Currently, it checks for invalid strings in messages and enforces the preferred style for identifiers.
+Fluent lint is a linter for Fluent files (.ftl).
+Currently, it includes:

+* Checks for invalid typography in messages (e.g. straight single or double quotes).
+* Checks for comments layout.
+* Checks for identifiers (minimum length, allowed characters).
+* Hard-coded brand names.

 Run Locally